joshjohanning/joshjohanning.github.io/_posts/2021-11-14-azdo-angular-pipeline-caching.md

 This means, that if you flip a build from Windows to Ubuntu, the key won't match, and the contents of the cache won't be restored.
 Likewise, if the hash of the `package-lock.json` file changes (ie: you add a package, change a package version, remove a package, etc.), the cache won't be restored.
 In both cases, you would expect a full `npm install` from scratch.
 If the build completes successfully, you should expect a new cache to be uploaded as an automatically added post build step:
 ![uploading cache to pipeline](/assets/screenshots/2021-11-14-azdo-angular-pipeline-caching/upload-cache.png ){: .shadow }
+_Uploading of the cache as a post-job step_

 ## How To - Just the YAML